Chrrojas514/Alertigator/Alertigator/README.md

 - User Mentions: Enable users to mention other members when setting reminders for them to ensure they receive notifications.
 - Users can add (images/gifs/links) to pair with the reminder
 - Hidden Reminder: Users can use a special indicator to hide their reminder command (good for surprise reminders/hidden reminders from server members)(Users will receive a dm for confirmation)
-- Timezone Support: Allow users to specify their timezone
 - Reminder Editing: Allow users to modify the date, time, or content of existing reminders.
 Or if they want, to delete the reminder
-- A command like !help or something like that, provides the user a list of the bot’s commands and what the commands do
+- /help command provides a list of commands and descriptions on how to use the commands